 Stuttgart, capital of the state of Baden-Württemberg, is the 6th largest city in Germany.

 Protected by the nearby Black Forest and Swabian Alp hills, Stuttgart enjoys an oceanic climate and offers all the attractions of a historic, university city with a strong industrial base.

 Despite its size, Stuttgart is known for its friendly, small town atmosphere.Visitors are often surprised by the number of parks, hills and even vineyards across the city.

-Nicknamed "Benztown" by its inhabitants, the city is considered to be the "cradle of the automobile".
-The automobile and the motorcycle were born in Stuttgart with Karl Benz, and industrialised as early as 1887 by Gottlieb Daimler and Wilhelm Maybach.
+Nicknamed "Benztown" by its inhabitants, the city is considered the "birthplace of the automobile."
+The automobile and motorcycle were born in Stuttgart with Karl Benz, and were industrialized as early as 1887 by Gottlieb Daimler and Wilhelm Maybach.
 The VW Beetle was first produced in Stuttgart, based on a design by Ferdinand Porsche.
 Today, manufacturers such as Mercedes-Benz, Porsche and Maybach are based in the region.